Chart Color Schemes

 Girraween has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are likely to impact this area: Westmead Health Precinct Redevelopment, Toongabbie Bridge and Wentworth Avenue Upgrade, M4 Smart Motorway, and Integrated Mental Health Complex Westmead.
-The following list details those projects considered most relevant.
+AreaSearch has identified three projects that could significantly impact the area due to changes in local infrastructure: Westmead Health Precinct Redevelopment, Toongabbie Bridge, Wentworth Avenue Upgrade, M4 Smart Motorway, and Integrated Mental Health Complex Westmead.
+These are the key projects, with details of those most relevant provided below.

 Professional plan users can use the search below to filter and access additional projects.